NET WORTH: $40 million, estimated

 FUNDING AREAS: Humanitarian, Latino Community, TBD

 OVERVIEW: Lin-Manuel Miranda has supported humanitarian efforts in Puerto Rico.
-He’s also raised money for an advocacy organization for immigrants.
-Miranda and his wife Vanessa don’t yet appear to have a formal family foundation.
+He has also raised money for an advocacy organization for immigrants.
+Miranda and his wife Vanessa do not appear to have a formal family foundation.

 BACKGROUND: Born in New York City, Lin-Manuel Miranda graduated with a B.A. from Wesleyan University in 2002.
 He worked as a high school English teacher for a time and went on to write and star in the Tony-winning 2008 musical In the Heights.
 Miranda developed and starred in the musical Hamilton, a groundbreaking work with hip-hop/R&B musical forms and a black and Latino cast.
 The production won the Pulitzer Prize and 11 Tony Awards in 2016.
 In 2017, Miranda was nominated for an Oscar for composing "How Far I'll Go" from the animated film Moana.

 HUMANITARIAN: Lin-Manuel Miranda recently teamed up with the Andy Warhol Foundation for the Visual Arts and the Robert Rauschenberg Foundation to donate $300,000 to Puerto Rico relief efforts in the wake of Hurricane Maria.
 The grant will aid arts and cultural workers who are struggling in the aftermath of the devastating storm.

 LATINO COMMUNITY: Back in 2016, Miranda matched a $25,000 grant from the Time Warner Foundation to jumpstart the Sol Project, a six-year, $3.8 million initiative whose goal is to "usher Latino artists into the mainstream of American theater."